+proceduca.
 B. Objectives: Target Number 1.
 Issue a press release announcing the kick-off of the grant by November 15.
-The kick-off press releases and media advisories, alerts, and materials must be 1 emailed to the OTS Public Information Officer at pio@ots.ca.gov, and copied to your OTS Coordinator, for approval 14 days prior to the issuance date of the release.
-Create or expand a 2 Vertical Procedution Program 2 with the City Attorney or 1 ۷.
-Create or expand a ?Vertical Prosecution Program? with the City Attorney or District Attorney?s Office by November 30.
-The program will facilitate the prosecution of all DUI drug cases, all DUI alcohol and drug combination cases, 1 and if applicable, all felony DUI alcohol cases with death or injury.
+The 1 kick-off press releases and media advisories, alerts, and materials must be emailed to the OTS Public Information Officer at pio@ots.ca.gov, and copied to your OTS Coordinator, for approval 14 days prior to the issuance date of the release.
+2. Create or expand a Vertical Prosecution Program with the City Attorney or District 1 Attorney's Office by November 30.
+The program will facilitate the prosecution of all DUI drug cases, all DUI alcohol and drug combination cases, and if applicable, all 3. felony DUI alcohol cases with death or injury.
+1 ٥.
 Designate prosecutor position(s) and investigator position(s) to the DUI caseload to prosecute DUI Alcohol, DUI Drug and DUI Alcohol/Drug Combo cases.
-The individual(s) will be dedicated solely to this assignment allowing them to gain expertise in the investigation and prosecution of DUI Alcohol, DUI Drug, and DUI Alcohol/Drug Combo cases.
+The ' individual(s) will be dedicated solely to this assignment allowing them to gain expertise in the investigation and prosecution of DUI Alcohol, DUI Drug, and DUI Alcohol/Drug Combo cases.
 While employed by the City Attorney's or District Attorney's Office, the individual(s) in the grant-funded DUI Vertical Prosecutor position(s) should remain the same throughout the term of the grant.
-1 4.
-Develop and implement a system for gathering, tracking, and reporting all DUI case reviews, filings, and outcomes in the county/city by December 31, differentiating between: 1) DUI Alcohol-only; 2) DUI Drug-only; and 3) DUI Combination 1 5.
-Report on all DUI case reviews, filings and outcomes in the county or city throughout the grant, differentiating between: 1) DUI Alcohol-only; 2) DUI Drugonly; and 3) DUI Combination Alcohol and Drug cases.
-1 6.
-Partner with the California Traffic Safety Resource Prosecutor Training Network to provide comprehensive training in the prosecution of DUI Alcohol and DUI Drug cases with an effort to reach prosecutors and investigators.
-1 7.
-Send the funded prosecutor(s) to trainings/meetings sponsored by OTS and/or the California Traffic Safety Resource Prosecutor Training Network.
-1 8.
-Coordinate and host four regional roundtable law enforcement meetings (one each quarter, with telephone or internet conference capabilities) to provide information on the DUI Vertical Prosecution Program, interact with law enforcement to identify means to improve DUI investigation and prosecution, and assess technical 4 assistance needs for training on DUI investigation and court testimony.
+4. Develop and implement a system for gathering, tracking, and reporting all DUI 1 case reviews, filings, and outcomes in the county/city by December 31, differentiating between: 1) DUI Alcohol-only; 2) DUI Drug-only; and 3) DUI Combination 5.
+Report on all DUI case reviews, filings and outcomes in the county or city 1 throughout the grant, differentiating between: 1) DUI Alcohol-only; 2) DUI Drug- only; and 3) DUI Combination Alcohol and Drug cases.
+6. Partner with the California Traffic Safety Resource Prosecutor Training Network to 1 provide comprehensive training in the prosecution of DUI Alcohol and DUI Drug cases with an effort to reach prosecutors and investigators.
+4 /.
+Send the funded prosecutor(s) to trainings/meetings sponsored by OTS and/or the 1 California Traffic Safety Resource Prosecutor Training Network.
+4 8.
+Coordinate and host four regional roundtable law enforcement meetings (one each 4 quarter, with telephone or internet conference capabilities) to provide information on the DUI Vertical Prosecution Program, interact with law enforcement to identify means to improve DUI investigation and prosecution, and assess technical assistance needs for training on DUI investigation and court testimony.
 OTS staff, local law enforcement, CHP and probation staff should be included in the roundtable.
 Agenda and minutes should be produced and distributed.
 All four meetings for the year should be scheduled in the first quarter of the grant.
 Coordinate with local law enforcement agencies on the development of an on-call response protocol for the investigation of fatal and major injury DUI vehicle crashes, and to report on response activities 1 10.
 Participate in at least one DUI saturation ride-along and attend/observe at least one DUI checkpoint.
 Note: The funded vertical prosecutor(s) and investigator should participate within the first quarter of the grant.
 Saturation patrol ride-along and checkpoint observation may be combined into one evening.
 1 11.
 Respond to at least one fatal DUI crash investigation scene.
 Note: The funded vertical prosecutor(s) and investigator(s) should achieve this objective within the first quarter of the grant.
-1 12.
-Assist agencies outside of the District Attorney's Office with at least 5 EDR or Infotainment system data extractions in support of a DUI drug, DUI alcohol and drug combination cases or vehicular homicide case.
-Note: this objective should be achieved within the first three quarters of the grant.
-5 13.
-Expand a Vertical Prosecution Program with the District Attorney's Office by November 30.
-The program will also facilitate the prosecution of all vehicular homicides as well as training and mentorship of general staff to do the same, as staffing permits.
 1